Charles Lewis Jr.

 Charles Lewis Jr. (June 23, 1963 – March 11, 2009) was an American businessman, promoter and entertainer.
 Known by his nickname "Mask", Lewis founded the Tapout clothing line in 1997, which eventually became a multimillion-dollar clothing company.

-Mask was inducted into the UFC Hall of Fame in July 2009, becoming the first non-fighter to enter the UFC Hall of Fame.
+Mask was inducted into the UFC Hall of Fame in July 2009, becoming the first non-fighter to receive the honor.
+In 2014, he was inducted into the Martial Arts History Museum Hall of Fame.

 Career

 Tapout

 In 1997, Lewis and his two friends began selling mixed martial arts apparel from the back of their Mustang.
 By 2007, the company, "Tapout", had revenue of $22.5 million, with a 2009 target of $225 million.
 Lewis was known as "Mask", because of stripes of facepaint he frequently used.

 Death

 Shortly before 1:00 am on March 11, 2009, Lewis died in a high-speed car crash in Newport Beach, California.
-His Ferrari 360 Challenge Stradale, a race version of the Ferrari 360 Modena collided with a 1977 Porsche before hitting a light pole.
+His Ferrari 360 Challenge Stradale, a track-focused version of the Ferrari 360 Modena, collided with a 1977 Porsche before hitting a light pole.
 It is presumed that the two vehicles were traveling alongside one another at high speed.
 Lewis was declared dead at the scene.
 Twenty-three-year-old Lacy Lynn White, a female occupant of Lewis's Ferrari, was ejected from the vehicle and was taken to a hospital.
 She suffered a fractured elbow and lacerations.
 The driver of the Porsche was arrested for "alcohol-related gross vehicular manslaughter".
 As a tribute to his contributions to the UFC, Lewis was inducted into the UFC Hall of Fame at the UFC 100 Fan Expo, and Lewis's name was made a permanent feature on the inside of the door to the Octagon.

 He is buried at Mountain View cemetery in San Bernardino, California.